There’s always a point in the job process when you are asked the dreaded question: What are your salary expectations?

 It’s not just enough to want a specific salary.
 You need to see how your work experience and the job itself fit into larger market trends.
 Online resources like Glassdoor and Salary.com provide insight into salaries for specific positions, companies, industries, and locations.
 You can also use one of the salary calculators offered by PayScale or LinkedIn to get a more personalized look at your worth in the job market.
 These will also take into account your educational experience, location, and other factors that would statistically affect your potential salary.

-Remember to negotiate
+Remember to Negotiate

-If you receive an offer that’s lower than you expect, it never hurts to ask for a higher salary or what additional compensation opportunities (bonuses, merit raises, commissions, etc.) are available.
+If you receive an offer that’s lower than you expected, it never hurts to ask for a higher salary or to learn what additional compensation opportunities (bonuses, merit raises, commissions, etc.) are available.
 In addition, you might consider negotiating other benefits such as vacation time, tuition assistance, and remote working options.
 Remember, you can say no to an offer that does not match your desired salary, based on your industry research, work experience, and job responsibilities.
 The job that deserves you is out there somewhere, and it’s okay to keep looking.